OrchardCMS/OrchardCore/src/docs/reference/modules/Media.Amazon/README.md

 re-fetch the source file, as and when required, which the Media Cache Module will automatically handle.

 !!! note
-The Media Feature is designed to support one storage provider at a time, whether that is local File Storage, the default, or Azure Blob Storage, or Amazon S3 Storage.
+    The Media Feature is designed to support one storage provider at a time, whether that is local File Storage (the default) , Azure Blob Storage or Amazon S3 Storage.